epi-project/brane-documentation/user-guide/src/appendix/tutorials/2023-10-23/hello_world.md

 By using `print(hello_world())`, we can print `Hello, world!` to the terminal.
 In the EPI Framework, we will implement the function as a task, and then write a very simple workflow that implements the print-part.

-[^bscript]: There is a second DSL, Bakery, which is more unique to the framework and features a natural language-like syntax.
-However, this language is still in development, and so we focus on BraneScript.

 ## Installation
 To start, first download the `brane` executable from the [repository](https://github.com/epi-project/brane/releases/v2.0.0).
-This is a command line-based client for the framework, providinh a wide range of tools to use to develop packages and workflows for the EPI Framework.
+This is a command line-based client for the framework, providing a wide range of tools to use to develop packages and workflows for the EPI Framework.
 We will use it to build and then test a _package_, which can contain one or more tasks.
 Since we are only creating the `hello_world()` task, our package (called `hello_world`) will contain only one task.

 The executable is pre-compiled for Windows, macOS (Intel and M1/M2) and Linux.
 The binaries in the repository follow the pattern of `<name>-<os>-<arch>`, where `<name>` is the name of the executable (`brane` for us), `<os>` is an identifier representing the target OS (`windows` for Windows, `darwin` for macOS and `linux` for Linux), and `<arch>` is the target processor architecture (`x86_64`, typically, or `aarch64` for M1/M2 Macs).

-So, for example, download `brane-windows-x86_64` if you are on Windows, or `brane-darwin-aarch64` if you have an M1/M2 Mac.
-You can see the commands below for the most likely executable per OS/architecture.
+To make your life easy, however, you can directly download the binaries here:
+- For Windows
+- For macOS (Intel, M1/M2)
+- For Linux

 > <img src="../../../assets/img/info.png" alt="info" width="16" style="margin-top: 3px; margin-bottom: -3px"/> When in doubt, choose `x86_64` for your processor architecture.
 Or ask a tutorial host.